2022 Historic Grand Prix of Monaco: Série C

-Race C was a close fight between Frederic Wakeman in a Cooper T38 (Mk2) and Lukas Halusa in a Maserati 300S.
+Race C was a close fight between Frederic Wakeman (Cooper T38 (Mk2)) and Lukas Halusa (Maserati 300S).
 Polesitter Wakeman got the best launch but Halusa set a series of fastest laps to remain close behind.
 On lap 6 of 10, Albert Otten spun his Kieft Sport at Sainte Devote and hit the inside barrier.
 This triggered a full course yellow, tightening the field and leading to a three-car shootout for victory between Wakeman, Halusa and Guillermo Fierro-Eleta in another 300S.
 Fierro-Eleta attempted to pass three-wide for the lead at Mirabeau Haute while the group were negotiating backmarkers.
 He brushed the wall, ending his challenge for the lead, but went on to finish third.
 Halusa, in his trademark oversteering driving style, kept the pressure on Wakeman until the final lap when his tyres appeared to go off.

 Série D

-In Race D, Jordan Grogor in a Matra MS120C jumped the start to take the lead from third on the grid.
-Polesitter Stuart Hall in a McLaren M19A re-passed him at Tabac on the opening lap and went on unchallenged to victory.
+In Race D, Jordan Grogor (Matra MS120C) jumped the start to take the lead from third on the grid.
+Polesitter Stuart Hall (McLaren M19A) re-passed him at Tabac on the opening lap and went on unchallenged to victory.
 Esteban Gutiérrez, in a BRM P153 once piloted by countryman Pedro Rodríguez, pressured Grogor for second position until Gutiérrez's car became stuck in gear and ground to a halt at the Nouvelle Chicane.
 This brought out a full-course yellow on lap 7 of 12 while his car was recovered.
 At the restart, Max Smith-Hilliard pressured Jamie Constable for sixth, and eventually Constable spun at La Rascasse on lap 10.
 He got going again and only lost two positions.
 On the final lap, David Shaw, in the Eifelland-March 721, locked his brakes at Tabac and hit the wall.
 Grogor finished second on the road, but was handed a 10 second penalty which demoted him to third.